Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Add-AzVMAdditionalUnattendContent.md

 The third command creates a credential object by using the Get-Credential cmdlet, and then stores the result in the $Credential variable.
 The command prompts you for a user name and password.
 For more information, type `Get-Help Get-Credential`.
-The fourth command uses the **Set-AzureRmVMOperatingSystem** cmdlet to configure the virtual machine stored in $VirtualMachine.
+The fourth command uses the **Set-AzVMOperatingSystem** cmdlet to configure the virtual machine stored in $VirtualMachine.
 The fifth command assigns content to the $AucContent variable.
 The content includes a password.
 The final command adds the content stored in $AucContent to the unattend.xml file.